xxfoundation/elixxir-docs/end_to_end.md

 This is a two party protocol with a couple of assumptions:

 1. Each party has a long term Diffiehellman key pair and a network ID.
-2. Each party knows their partner's Diffiehellman public key and network ID.
+2. Each party knows their partner's long term Diffiehellman public key and network ID.

-Each party then generates the following:
+Before anything is sent on the network, each party then generates the following:

 1. Ephemeral Diffiehellman key pair
-2. SIDH key pair
+2. Ephemeral SIDH key pair
-3. Ownership proof

 Let's work an example with Alice and Bob where Alice is the initiator who sends the Auth Request Message and Bob is the responder who